Tournaments, 4-uniform hypergraphs, and an exact extremal result: Introduction

 The expected number of such hyperedges given by a random tournament on $n$ vertices is $\frac{1}{4}\binom{n}{4}$ and so for every $n$, there is such a tournament yielding a hypergraph with at least this many hyperedges.

 In fact, since the construction yields hypergraphs with every $5$ vertices spanning exactly $0$ or $2$ hyperedges, it also shows that

-Examples of tournaments which are sometimes considered to have pseudo-random properties are the Paley tournaments.
+The Paley tournaments are a collection of tournaments that exhibit some pseudo-random properties (see, for example~\cite{nA95}).
 In Section \ref{sec:tourn}, we give a construction starting from a Paley tournament showing that the hypergraphs $\mathcal{H}_q$ from Theorem \ref{thm:main-const} can be represented by tournaments using Baber's construction.
 Furthermore, by examining a `switching' operation on tournaments that preserves the resulting hypergraphs, we give easily verifiable necessary conditions for a $4$-uniform hypergraph to be represented in this form.
 In particular, we show that a hypergraph $\calH$ with the property that any set of $5$ vertices spans 0 or 2 edges cannot be realized using a tournament whenever it contains a pair of vertices $u,v$ such that $N_\calH(u,v)$ contains an odd cycle (see Proposition \ref{p:oddcycle}).
 This is used to show that not only is the hypergraph $\mathcal{M}$ from Theorem \ref{thm:M11} not equal to $\mathcal{H}_{11}$, but that it also cannot be represented as $\mathcal{H}_T$ for any tournament on $12$ vertices.

 The structure of the remainder of the paper is as follows.
 In Section \ref{sec:design}, the construction of the family of $4$-uniform hypergraphs described in Theorem \ref{thm:main-const} is given.
-In Lemma \ref{lem:3tran}, it is shown that the hypergraphs are $3$-transitive and that there is a subgroup of automorphisms isomorphic to $PGL(2, q)$.
+In Lemma \ref{lem:3tran}, it is shown that the hypergraphs are $3$-transitive and that there is a subgroup of automorphisms isomorphic to $\PGL(2, q)$.
 In Theorem \ref{thm:paley0or2}, it is shown that for each of the constructed hypergraphs, every set of $5$ vertices spans either $0$ or $2$ hyperedges.
 In Theorem \ref{thm:paley-edge-count}, it is shown that the hypergraphs $\mathcal{H}_q$ are $3$-designs and it is shown that for every $q$, the hypergraph $\mathcal{H}_q$ has exactly $\frac{(q+1)}{16}\binom{q+1}{3}$ hyperedges.

 In Section \ref{sec:M11}, the properties of the hypergraph $\mathcal{M}$ described in Theorem \ref{thm:M11} are given.

 In Section \ref{sec:ub}, the modification of de Caen's counting argument is given to prove an upper bound on the number of hyperedges for $r$-uniform hypergraphs in which any set of $r+1$ vertices spans either exactly $0$ or $2$ hyperedges or else at most $2$ hyperedges.